nepos/quenby/README.md

+> Quenby (n.): A stubborn spot on a window which you spend twenty minutes trying to clean off before discovering it's on the other side of the glass.

 # Simple kiosk browser based on Qt/QWebEngine

 This project implements a simple kiosk browser that starts off displaying a [QWebEngineView](http://doc.qt.io/qt-5/qwebengineview.html)